stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/europython.md

 </figcaption>

 As sprints are just a microcosm for the open source world at large, I had people sending me PRs for things I didn't want, misinterpreting the task (instead of clarifying), and asking me if they could work on *their* ideas for *my* project.
 This is something that you really don't understand unless you maintain something: someone may have a great idea for something, but a maintainer may still say no because they don't want to maintain that or it doesn't fit with their roadmap, *etc*.
-In a situation like this, I had to tell people "no" &ndash; even though I was trying to help them make a contribution (the first ever for a few of them).<sup>2</sup> At the end of the day, it is *my* project, and I am the one that has to maintain whatever I let them add.<sup>3</sup>
+In a situation like this, I had to tell people "no" &ndash; even though I was trying to help them make a contribution (the first ever for a few of them).<sup id="footnote-2"><a href="#footnotes">2</a></sup> At the end of the day, it is *my* project, and I am the one that has to maintain whatever I let them add.<sup id="footnote-3"><a href="#footnotes">3</a></sup>

 During the event, I was only able to review a few PRs, mainly because I was constantly getting asked questions from all angles and then going off to help people or pair them up, if I could.
 I managed to tackle one thing on my list that no one showed interest in before the craziness truly began.
 By the end of the day Saturday, I was able to merge five PRs from participants, with another four pending (plus a few more that came in the following days).
 People clearly had a good time because they stayed in the room the whole day, and while it was a taxing day for me, I would definitely do it again &ndash; just not on Sunday (having five times the number of people I could support drop by took its toll).